SammieLJ/Arctek-Blog-AspNetCore/README.md

 Still it is good example to learn basics of AspNet Core

 I had to do a lot of modifications to the code, that would even compile. (a lot in BlogRepo.cs) But still nice example for beginners to take a look at this Blog application and see how it's build using modern web techniques.
+Added Posts pagination and re-hauled Admin dashboard.
 If you have any suggestions or would like to contribute to code base, feel free, it is open source.